ratwolfzero/hopalong_python/README.md

 ### The Attractors Behavior

-The Hopalong attractor can behave differently:
+Depending on the parameters, the attractor can behave in different ways.:

 - Convergence: In certain parameter ranges, the iterative process converges to a fixed point.

 - Periodic: In other parameter ranges, the iterations cycle through a finite set of 𝑁 points, creating a periodic attractor with a cycle of period 𝑁

-- Non-Periodic: It's also common for the iteration sequence to continue indefinitely without repetition.
+- Non-Periodic: It's also common for the iteration sequence to continue indefinitely without repetition*.
 These sequences can either diverge to infinity or remain within a bounded region, often resulting in complex and bautiful patterns.

 <sub>*Due to the limited floating point precision of computers, rounding errors can result in identical points.</sub>

 ### Pixel Hit Counts (Density) and Visualization